Anti-Inflammatory Diet Plan →

 • anxiety

-If your immune system and gut lining are poor or you have SIBO (small intestinal bacteria overgrowth) or leaky gut, you may need to start testing which foods are giving you problems.
-At least until your gut is HEALED or your body seems to react fine with it.
+If your immune system and gut lining are poor or you have SIBO (small intestinal bacteria overgrowth) you may need to start testing which foods are giving you problems.
 This is where the trial and error comes into play.

 I do not recommend eliminating ALL common food sensitives at once; that’s my personal opinion.
 Because if you do, then once you start adding foods back into your diet, it can be difficult to tell which food really caused the intolerance in the first place.